EXCLUSIVE-China installs weapons systems on artificial islands - U.S. think tank

 The State Department said it would not comment on intelligence matters, but spokesman John Kirby added:

 "We consistently call on China as well as other claimants to commit to peacefully managing and resolving disputes, to refrain from further land reclamation and construction of new facilities and the militarization of disputed features."
-(Additional reporting by Yeganeh Torbati, Karen Lima, Greg Torode and My Pham; Editing by Lisa Shumaker, Alistair Bell and Lincoln Feast)
+(Reporting by David Brunnstrom; Additional reporting by Yeganeh Torbati; Editing by Lisa Shumaker and Alistair Bell)

 * Refinery's fuel production at least 50 pct capacity -trade